shanekm/Interfaces/IDisposableProject/ReadMe.txt

 3. Allow Dispose() to be called multiple times and don't throw exception (checking bool - because you don't know if object has already been disposed
 4. Implement IDisposable to support disposing resources in a class hierarchy
 5. If you use unmanaged resources, declare a finilizer (ONLY when using unmanaged resources) ~Finalizer{ calls Dispose(false) } => not disposing
+6. Enable Microsoft static analysis "Enable code analysis on build" with CA2000 enabled - Microsoft Reliability
+7. If implement an Interface and use IDisposable fields, extend your interface from IDisposable (Repository : IRepository) => IRepository : IDisposable NOT Repository : IDisposable

 SUMMARY
 1. Why use IDisposable - provides a mechanism for releasing unmanaged resources